-Only the financial aid office staff at VWCC has access to this confidential information.
+Only authorized Student Services staff at VWCC has access to this confidential information.

 The custodial parent must complete the FAFSA.
 If that parent is remarried, information from the step-parent also is needed.
 The non-custodial parent is not required to report information.